Mindbeam-AI/litespark-aws-marketplace/README.md

 - Under "Network", check "Enable network isolation".

 ### Hyperparameters
-- RESUME: "false" or "<your/checkpoint/dir>".
-Choose "false" if training is expected to start from the beginning, choose <your/checkpoint/dir> to resume training from a particular checkpoint.
 - GLOBAL_BATCH_SIZE: the total number of samples processed before a model update, default is 512.
 - MICRO_BATCH_SIZE: the number of samples processed in a single forward/backward pass on each GPU, default is 8.
 - LEARNING_RATE: maximum learning rate with a cosine scheduler, default is 1.6e-3.